Skywind555/Skywind555.github.io/_posts/2021-02-27-Answering-Your-Battlerite-Questions-With-Pro-Player-Skywind555.md

 1. Does strict matchmaking actually improve the quality of matches?

-2. How often does Triple DPS teams win against support teams in solo queue?
+2. How often do Triple DPS teams win against support teams in solo queue?

 3. What are the most important features to determine the outcome of a round?